alijahnas/CKA-practice-exercises/application-lifecycle-management.md

 Doc: https://kubernetes.io/docs/concepts/configuration/secret/

+Questions:
-Create a secret from files containing a username and a password.
+- Create a secret from files containing a username and a password.

-Use the secrets to define environment variables and display them.
+- Use the secrets to define environment variables and display them.

-Mount the secret to a pod to `admin-cred` folder and display it.
+- Mount the secret to a pod to `admin-cred` folder and display it.

 <details><summary>Solution</summary>
 <p>